 There really is nothing quite like a good glitter look.
 A subtle shine will do for daytime and then rock a one eye special at night.
 By now you should have come across some great eyeshadow palettes that include some shades with glitter.
-For a choosing a day look, it really depends on where you work or what activity you are going to be going to.
+For choosing a day look, it really depends on where you work or what activity you are going to be going to.
 As much as we might wish, every look does not belong everywhere.
 You do not want to show up at the office looking like you’ve been at the club all night.

-However, if you are for the sake of argument, a bartender; you can easily amp this up to create a standout look.
+However, if you are for the sake of argument, a bartender; you can easily amp it up to create a standout look.
 Once you have defined the crease and applied eyeshadow on the lower lid, apply on the lash line on the upper lid as well.
 You do not have to use the same color.
 This is a great work look that has great oomph without being overdone.

 So your basic steps are:

-1. Choose your eyeshadow – a shade with a subtle glitter and shine that will enhance the lid
+1. Choose your eyeshadow – a shade with subtle glitter and shine that will enhance the lid

 2. Choose the color for crease definition – usually a darker shade – you don’t need to apply heavily during the day, but at night you can rock it all out